bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 Declarative approaches, which merely rely on a description of _what_ a solution to a problem is, rather than _how_ to find it, tend to be less prone to this.
 Therefore, instead of investing in a solution procedure tailored to a specific problem from the start, it may be sensible to first express the problem in a declarative formalism for which generic solvers exist.
-If, at some point, the tradeoff between flexibility and performance becomes problematic, one can still look into designing a dedicated procedure.
+If, at some point, the tradeoff between flexibility and performance becomes problematic, one can still look into designing a problem-specific, imperative procedure.

 {{<note>}}
 This is similar to a common approach for solving math word problems.